giovannabbottino/notebook/_docs/data_structure/list/queue.md

 ## Implement a Queue
 {: #implement}

 You're going to need a Node, we are going to use a *struct* in C. *Struct* group variables under the same data.
-The idea is to allow you to store and group data into a single data category
+The idea is to allow you to store and group data into a single data category.

 This Node can be a Person or a Car whatever you need, you can change it to whatever you want, this is just an example.
 But, it needs to have a pointer to the next Node, we are going to use this pointer as a guide through the Queue, so don't forget about that.